szabgab/rust.org.il/.github/ISSUE_TEMPLATE/presentation_proposal.md

 ---
 name: Presentation proposal
 about: Offering to give a presentation at one of the meetings
-title: "Presentation offer: "
+title: "Presentation proposal: "
-labels: issue
+labels: proposal
 assignees: octocat
 ---